sstelfox/stelfox.net/content/notes/asterisk.md

 The only thing that I have changed in the below configuration is that where it says 'SPA3000' in the variables I used the MAC address of the actual SPA3000 device as it is defined in sip.conf (this has also been changed there).
-This will allow it too remain unique even if another is added.
+This will allow it to remain unique even if another is added.

 ```ini
 ; --- Asterisk Extension Configuration ---